 DIY Popsicle Holder Craft

 Pen or marker

 Freeze Pop (for measuring)

 Foam Stickers (or anything you want to use to decorate)

-Turn on the glue gun so it is nice and hot when you’re ready for it!
-Start by laying felt flat and placing a freeze pop (popsicle, etc.) on top.
+Turn on the glue gun so it is nice and hot when you need it!
+Start by laying the felt flat and placing a freeze pop (popsicle, etc.) on top.
 Fold the felt over to measure the amount needed to cover the freeze pop (see photo).
 Be sure to leave enough room for the glue!